bunnylushington/elixir-digital-ocean-api/README.md

         droplet_list = DigOc.droplets

+* Get a droplet by ID.

+        droplet = DigOc.droplets id

 * Create a new droplet.
 Returns a record representing the newly created droplet (though most of the records will be nil until the